Timthreetwelve/FileHashes/FileHashes/ReadMe.txt

 File Size Matters
 =================
 Calculating hashes takes time.
 For small files the elapsed time is imperceptible.
 Larger files will take more time.
 If the size of the file is greater that 500 megabytes, a message box will pop up asking for confirmation before proceeding.
 Note that the title bar may change to "Not Responding" before the calculation is completed.
-FileHashes will not attempt to calculate the file hash for any file over 4000 megabytes.
+FileHashes will not attempt to calculate the file hash for any file over 5000 megabytes.
 This should allow a downloaded Windows 10 ISO to be checked.
 Select only one hash method for large files.

 Integrate with File Explorer
 ============================

-If you want to integrate File Hashes with File Explorer, select Integrate with File Explorer from the File menu.
+If you want to integrate File Hashes with File Explorer, select Integrate with File Explorer from the Options menu.
 A window will pop up that allows you to either add or remove a menu item on the context menu that appears when you right-click on a file.
 The Add to Explorer option adds a registry key at HKEY_CURRENT_USER\Software\Classes\*\shell\FileHashes.
 The Remove from Explorer option deletes this key.